23 School Britannia

 ‘Sure.’

-‘Perhaps he’s watching too many violent programs on television.
+Maybe he’s watching programs with inappropriate content.
 Exposure to violent visual media correlates with an increase in violent acts that children commit.’

 ‘We try to supervise what he watches, but as both he and his mother are both working, we can’t control his viewing as much as we’d like.’